Skip to main content

 • “What's worse is you're stuck with them, as the game lacks a functional UI to allow you to just turn everything off and play with some music on.”

-• “Lack of proper boss music—after the first zone, the music was okay, the second zone's music slaps, but bosses still have regular music, which is a shame.”
+• “Lack of proper boss music.
+I am barely after the first zone, where the music overall was okay, the second zone slaps, but the boss had regular music which is a shame.”

 • graphics